rkuma183/wilsonmar.github.io/_posts/2016-05-11-azure-cloud.md

 <hr />
 {% include _toc.html %}

-### Create
+## Sign-up

-Below are the steps to "Create an API gateway and Developer Portal in minutes".
+The steps to "Create an API gateway and Developer Portal in minutes".

 0. https://account.windowsazure.com/signup